 The hiccups are one of the hardest ailments to cure.
 There are hundreds of remedies, and none of them seem to work.
 However, it is said that swallowing a teaspoon of vinegar can get rid of them as quickly as they come on.

-So if you’ve tried everything in the book and are looking for new solution to an age old problem, give vinegar a try.
+So if you've tried everything in the book and are looking for a new solution to an age-old problem, give vinegar a try.

 9. Deter cats

 We aren't going to take a stance on whether or not dogs or cats are better here.
 Instead, we are just going to hypothesize that unless they are invited into your house or are in an adorable cat video, you don't want them hanging around and doing their business in your children's sandbox or your flower beds.

 If that is the case, then a quick and easy solution is to pour undiluted white vinegar around the edges of the areas you want to keep off-limits.
 The smell of vinegar is enough to keep them away.

 10. Prevent dandruff

 No one wants dandruff.
 It's not cute.
 However, sometimes the remedies to banish it are cost-prohibitive.
 Vinegar, on the other hand, is economically ideal and naturally contains acetic acid and water, which works exceptionally well to cure and prevent dandruff.